Kia ora, welcome.

 UFTI aims to deliver an integrated, strategic and shared funding programme, with immediate and future priorities and investment opportunities in urban form, transport, and other connected areas such as education and health.

 Strategy development and planning is underway.
-Draft recommendations are expected in August and a final report by December 2019.
+An interim report is expected to be released in December and a final report by April 2020.

 To view our Terms of Reference, click here.